 The Company has no employees.
-Operating, maintenance and general and administrative services, including insurance, are provided to the Company under a service agreement with MarkWest Utica Operating.
+Operating, maintenance and general and administrative services, including capitalizable engineering and construction management services, are provided to the Company under certain agreements with MarkWest Utica Operating or its affiliates.
 In addition, the Company has an office lease agreement with an affiliate.
-From time to time, the Company may also sell to or purchase from affiliates, assets and inventory at the lesser of average unit cost or fair value.
-The Company has incurred the following amounts with affiliates related to the service agreement, lease and assets sales:
+From time to time, the Company may also sell to or purchase from affiliates, assets and inventory at the lesser of average unit cost or net realizable value.
+The Company has incurred the following amounts with affiliates related to the various agreements: